IoTCrawler/Framework/docs/source/tutorials/sensor_integration.rst

 In case of a 409 status code we have to PATCH the entity as it is already existing.
+The interface will change to

+.. http:post:: /ngsi-ld/v1/entities/ENTITYID/attrs/

-The interface will change to /ngsi-ld/v1/entities/ENTITYID/attrs/ were ENTITYID has to be replaced by the entity that should be updated.
-Additionally the id and type has to be deleted from the provided entity in NGSI-LD format.
+where *ENTITYID* has to be replaced by the entity that should be updated.
+Additionally, the *id* and *type* has to be deleted from the provided entity in NGSI-LD format.
 Within the script this is done automatically.

 Sourcecode
 ----------